ldtteam/MinecoloniesWiki/pages/src/source/buildings/forester.md

   {% include contentblock/basic.html header="The fourth tab of the GUI is <strong>Tasks</strong>." content="This tab shows you any requests the hut is working on, and where it is going." image="../../assets/images/gui/forestergui4.png" %}

-  {% include contentblock/settings-gui.html settingskey="forester" header="The fifth tab of the GUI is <strong>Settings</strong>.
+  {% include contentblock/settings-gui.html key="forester" header="The fifth tab of the GUI is <strong>Settings</strong>.
 It has three options:" image="../../assets/images/gui/forestergui5.png" %}

   {% include contentblock/basic.html header="The sixth tab of the GUI is <strong>Tool</strong>." content="This will give you a define area tool so you can select a specific area for the Forester to work.
 Right click one corner of the area you want, then left click the opposite corner, and this will set a rectangle inside which the Forester will search for trees.
 Vertical coordinates do not affect this too much; keeping them all around the same y-level can avoid unintentional bugs, though." image="../../assets/images/gui/forestergui6.png" %}